Thomas S. Monson

 Thomas had met Frances during his first year in college.
-In his good-humored way he has told the story of picking Frances up for their first date.
-While conversing with her father, the two realized that a relative of the Monsons had been the one to introduce the gospel to the Johnsons a generation previously.
+In his good-humored way, he has told the story of picking Frances up for their first date: while conversing with her father, the two realized that a relative of the Monsons had been the one to introduce the gospel to the Johnsons a generation previously.
 In their excitement, both parents rushed to kiss young Thomas Monson—at which point he looked to Frances, who simply said, “I’ll get my coat.”
 The two were married in the Salt Lake Temple in 1948.
-Sixty-five years later, in his first general conference address after her death in 2013, he said, reverently, “She was the love of my life, my trusted confidant, and my closest friend.”
-Thomas and Frances have three children and a growing legacy of grandchildren and great-grandchildren.
+Sixty-five years later, in his first General Conference address after her death in 2013, he said, reverently, “She was the love of my life, my trusted confidant, and my closest friend.”
+Thomas and Frances had three children and a growing legacy of grandchildren and great-grandchildren.

 Almost immediately after their marriage, at the age of 22, Thomas S. Monson was called to be the bishop of a ward with more than 1,000 members—including 84 widows, all of whom he visited personally and whose funerals he later returned to attend.
 At age 27 he was called into a stake presidency, and only four years later he presided over the Canadian Mission.
 His demanding Church service did not preclude him from accomplishment in other areas of his life: during these years he earned an MBA from Brigham Young University, worked as an advertising executive for Deseret News and a general manager of Deseret Press, and served as the president of the Printing Industry of Utah and a member of the board of directors for the Printing Industries of America.

-Less conspicuous rewards, however, have been sweeter to President Monson.
-His life and service are filled with examples of following the Spirit and finding himself in the right place at the right time to bless someone’s life.
-The scope of his position does not obscure for him the value of “the one.”
-He has a special love for the elderly and for children; once, for his birthday, he asked the Primary children of the Church to give him a gift by doing something kind for someone else.
+Less conspicuous rewards, however, were sweeter to President Monson.
+His life and service were filled with examples of following the Spirit and finding himself in the right place at the right time to bless someone’s life.
+The scope of his position did not obscure for him the value of “the one.”
+He had a special love for the elderly and for children; once, for his birthday, he asked the Primary children of the Church to give him a gift by doing something kind for someone else.
 He received hundreds of stories from families and wards of the simple but sincere acts of service by their children.
-Through his heartfelt stories and simple testimony, as well as his humble and dedicated example, he constantly calls others to follow the Savior in serving with charity.
-His life is an invitation to join him “on the Lord’s errand.”
+Through his heartfelt stories and simple testimony, as well as his humble and dedicated example, he constantly called others to follow the Savior in serving with charity.
+His life was an invitation to join him “on the Lord’s errand.”